In partnership with ALONE, the Irish Gerontological Society presents a symposium

 The symposium will be of interest to a multi-disciplinary audience including: clinicians, general practitioners, gerontological nurses, ngos in ageing, allied health professionals, planners and policy-makers, academics, researchers, gerontologists, nursing home mangers and caregivers, social workers, economists.

-The Irish Gerontological Society, together with ALONE, wishes to express its gratitude to Vincent Browne who will moderate this symposium.
+The Irish Gerontological Society, together with ALONE, wishes to express its gratitude to Vincent Browne who will chair this symposium.

 Colette Bennett.
 Research and Policy Analyst, Social Justice Ireland.
 Exploring Housing Options for Older People